dzhou45/Houses/README.md

 # Building and Running

-To build the solution, first clone this repository by navigating to the directory in which you want this project to be located.
+To build the solution, first clone this repository by navigating to the directory where you want the project

 Enter command: